-Water lilies create habitat that largemouth bass prefer to spawn.
-Lily pads also create an area for young fish to live.
+Water lilies create habitat that largemouth bass prefer for spawning.
+Lilypads also create an area for young fish to live.
 Areas covered in lilies are less likely to have algae blooms because the surface coverage blocks sunlight needed by algae.

 If left unmanaged lilies can also have some detrimental effects.
 Extensive lily cover can reduce the exchange of oxygen at the water surface.
 This oxygen is vital to all aquatic life.
 Water lilies also attract mosquitoes and aphids.

-Water Lilies can be cleared with weed rakes and cutters.
-This is a short-term management option because the lilies grow from rooted rhizomes in the soil.
+A pond rake or cutter can be used for lily pad removal.
+This is a short-term management option because lilies grow from rooted rhizomes in the soil.
 These rhizomes can produce new shoots if left in the pond.

 For early season control apply Navigate granular aquatic herbicide.
-Granules sink to the bottom and kill watershield at the roots.
-Begin noticing results in 7-10 days.
+The active ingredient in Navigate is 2-4D which is an effective systemic herbicide.
+Granules sink to the bottom and kill nymphaea at the roots.
+Results are noticed in 7-10 days after application.